mathiasertl/django-ca/docs/source/install.rst

    # FINALLY, create the root certificates for your CA:
    #     (replace parameters after init_ca with your local details)
-   python manage.py init_ca AT Vienna Vienna Org OrgUnit ca.example.com
+   python manage.py init_ca "Root CA" AT Vienna Vienna Org OrgUnit ca.example.com

 After that, **django-ca** should show up in your admin interface and provide various ``manage.py`` commands (see :doc:`manage_commands`).